 How to: Specify Snapshot, Download, Upload, and Bidirectional Synchronization

-Sync Services for ADO.NET 2.0 supports snapshot, download, upload, and bidirectional synchronization.
-Because of the flexibility that Sync Services provides you can specify different types of synchronization for different tables.
+Sync Framework supports snapshot, download, upload, and bidirectional synchronization.
+Because of the flexibility that Sync Framework provides you can specify different types of synchronization for different tables.
 For more information, see Architecture and Classes for Client and Server Synchronization.

 This topic provides an overview of the properties that are required for each type of synchronization.
 The topics in this section describe how to configure the types of synchronization and provide code examples.

 Properties That Determine Synchronization Direction

 The type of synchronization that is used for a table depends on the synchronization commands that you set on the SyncAdapter and the SyncDirection property on the SyncTable.
 The synchronization commands determine what data can be synchronized, and the SyncDirection property determines which data is actually synchronized for a particular session.
 Frequently, these are the same: For example, you specify bidirectional synchronization and the commands to support it.
 However, in some cases, you might want to synchronize in only one direction.
 For example, a salesperson might require download-only access to product data, whereas a manager might also require the ability to update this data remotely.
 The SyncAdapter commands can be specified for bidirectional synchronization.
 However, the SyncDirection property is set to download-only for the salesperson.

 Then for each table, manually specify a set of commands for the SyncAdapter, or use the SqlSyncAdapterBuilder to generate those commands.
 For download-only and bidirectional synchronization, the server must also be configured to track incremental data changes.
 For more information, see Tracking Changes in the Server Database.

 If you manually create commands, you will set some or all the following properties on the SyncAdapter: